milind-prajapat/Rubiks-Cube/README.md

 ## Features
 1. Cube automation enables the shuffling of the cube
 2. Integration with The Two-Phase Algorithm enables the cube to solve in the lowest number of steps
-3. Ability to write the current state of the cube to a text file enables testing and debugging of the Rubik's cube solving algorithm
+3. The ability to write the current state of the cube to a text file enables testing and debugging of the Rubik's cube solving algorithm
 4. User-friendly and much easy user interface
 5. Supports multiple platforms, windows and android both